alextejeda-14/hello-world/README.md

 # hello-world
-First initial repository with the walkthrough guide
+Hello Ya'll,

+This is my first initial repository and first branch that I will know be committing.